-MyAccount is our secure online system where you can:
+My Account is our secure online system where you can:

 - Make a payment

 - Set up a Direct Debit

 - View your bills

 - View your payment history

 - View or set up a new payment plan

 - Amend your details

+- Add a meter reading

-If you're not registered for 'MyAccount', you can do so by going onto our website using the link: https://www.cambridge-water.co.uk/my-account/user/register
+If you're not registered for 'My Account', you can do so by going onto our website using the link: https://myaccount.cambridge-water.co.uk/website-payment

 You will need your customer reference number to register.
 This can be found at the top of any email or letter we've sent you.
-For further information on MyAccount please visit our website.
+For further information on My Account please visit our website.